 Students who will have junior or senior status will have the opportunity to apply for admission to the KAP (Kenyon Academic Partnership) program.
 The program allows students to get college credit while still in high school.
 Students will have an official transcript from Kenyon College.
 Students who wish to enroll in KAP courses must be strongly motivated and should have demonstrated success in the subject areas they wish to pursue.
 Since KAP courses are demanding, readiness and willingness to work hard are essential for success.
 When students register for their courses, they must complete a separate application for the KAP program.
 The application includes a teacher recommendations and a transcript.
-There is an additional fee (\$100) for KAP Students participating in the KAP program will receive credit for the four following Kenyon courses, totaling 12 semester hours of college credit:
+There is an additional fee for KAP and additional coursework may be required.
+Students participating in the KAP program will receive credit for the four following Kenyon courses: